 I am an avowed leg man, especially when it comes to poultry.
 But as a hunter, I understand that there’s a huge difference between store-bought legs and wild ones.
 I love chicken drumsticks, but eating a pheasant or wild turkey drumstick isn’t so pleasant; it’s those steel tendons they have.

 But the thighs of wild upland birds aren’t so much different from those of their easy-living, domesticated cousins.
 So I separate all the drumsticks from the thighs of my pheasants and turkeys.
+(And if you happen to be from New Zealand, pukeko thighs are great this way, too!)
 I find that grouse and quail and partridges are small enough to cook the legs whole.
 For whatever reason, they don’t seem to get so tough, either.

 This recipe is designed for thighs.
 Could you use drumsticks, too?
 Sure.
 But strip off all the meat and throw it into the stew before you serve.
 Could you use breasts?
 Probably, but you will want to cook everything else for that first hour, and then toss in the breasts for only about 20 minutes.
 Overcooked pheasant and turkey breasts are a sad thing.